puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Installing Agents with Your Package Management Tools

 If you are currently using a tool like Satellite, Spacewalk, etc. to manage packages, you just need to add the agent packages to the appropriate repo, configure your package manager (yum, apt,) to point at that repo, and then install the packages as you would any other.
-You can find an agent packages (that corresponds to the master's OS/architecture) in `/opt/puppet/packages/public`.
+You can find an agent package (that corresponds to the master's OS/architecture) in `/opt/puppet/packages/public`.

 For nodes running an OS and/or architecture different than the master, simply [download the appropriate agent tarball](TODO: link).
 Extract the `pe-agent` package into the appropriate repo and install it on your nodes just as you would any other package.
 Alternatively, you can follow the instructions below and classify the master using one of the `pe_repo::platform::<platform>` classes.
-Once the master is classified and a puppet run has occurred, the appropriate agent package will be generated in `/opt/puppet/packages/public`.
+Once the master is classified and a puppet run has occurred, the appropriate agent package will be generated and stored in `/opt/puppet/packages/public`.

 ### Installing Agents using PE Package Management